open-sauced/intro/docs/i18n-guidelines.md

    In the translated files, ensure that any internal links (e.g., links to other sections or pages within the documentation) are updated to point to the corresponding translated content.

-5. **Add language selector**.
+5. **Add a language selector**.

    Adding a language selector to the documentation allows users to switch between languages.
 You can do this by modifying the languages menu on the navigation bar:

+   1. Open the `docs` directory.
-   1. Open the `navbar.md` file in the `_layout` folder.
+   2. Open the `_navbar.md` file in the `intro-to-oss` directory.
-   2. In the "Languages" list, add a link to your translated language that includes the icon of the country's flag.
+   3. In the "Languages" list, add a link to your translated language that includes the icon of the country's flag.
 Refer to the shortcode column in this [Country Flag emoji cheat sheet](https://github.com/ikatyang/emoji-cheat-sheet#country-flag) to help you.

       ```markdown
       - [:jp: Japanese](/translations/jp/)